nikthecrick/petze-beta/README.md

 3. Enter your assigned Beta API Key when prompted.
 4. Select which agents you want to protect (OpenCode, Claude Code, or Both).

-**IMPORTANT:** When the installation finishes, completely close your terminal window (Cmd + Q) and open a new one to activate your global commands!
+**IMPORTANT:** When the installation finishes, completely close your terminal window (Cmd + Q or exit) and open a new one to activate your global commands!

 ## 💻 How to Use Petze